Yarra Ranges Council area

 Net migration by age

-The age group with the highest net migration in Yarra Ranges Shire is 30-34 year olds, this is forecast to occur in the period between 2026 to 2031.
+The age group with the highest net migration in Yarra Ranges Council area is 30-34 year olds, this is forecast to occur in the period between 2026 to 2031.

 Migration is one of the most important components of population change.
 Once you have established the amount of development activity in an area, the next step is to make assumptions about who will move into the area as well as who is leaving the area.